Dr. Julian Damashek

 Nikki Pickett (’21)

-Nikki fell in love with debugging computer errors while taking a bioinformatics course and completed a research project studying distribution of antibiotic resistance genes in San Francisco Bay using metagenomic data.
+Nikki fell in love with debugging computer errors while taking a bioinformatics course and completed a research project studying distribution of antibiotic resistance genes in San Francisco Bay using shotgun metagenomic data.
 She also definitely loved measuring nutrients in the lab…

 Carrilynn Garrett (’23)